-Generally, the Board meets approximately six times a year.
-As provided by Michigan law, the Board establishes an annual calendar for its regular meetings; meetings are open to the public except for limited closed sessions.
-Items requiring Board action are due in the President's or Provost's office about three weeks before each Board meeting.
+Generally, the Board meets monthly, except as otherwise scheduled by the Board.
+In accordance with Michigan law, the Board establishes an annual calendar for its regular meetings; meetings are open to the public except for limited closed sessions.
+Items requiring Board action should be submitted to the President's or Provost's office about three weeks before each Board meeting.

-In addition to the president the following University officers are present at Board meetings: Provost, Vice President for Finance and Operations and Treasurer, Vice President for Research and Graduate Studies, Vice President for Student Affairs and Services, Vice President for University Development, Vice President for Governmental Affairs, General Counsel and Vice President for Legal Affairs, and Secretary of the Board.
+In addition to the President the following University officers are present at Board meetings: Provost, Vice President for Finance and Operations and Treasurer, Vice President for Research and Graduate Studies, Vice President for Student Affairs and Services, Vice President for University Development, Vice President for Governmental Affairs, General Counsel and Vice President for Legal Affairs, Vice President for University Relations, Vice President for University Projects, and Secretary of the Board.
 Five faculty members and four students selected by their respective constituencies also attend Board meetings.